az-digital/az_quickstart/modules/custom/az_migration/README.md

 Quickstart 1 source website.
 Access to Quickstart 1 database credentials.
-Migration Quickstart 2 destination site should have http access to the QuickStart 1 source database.
+Migration Quickstart 2 destination site should have database and http access to the QuickStart 1 source website.

 INSTALLATION